SHARP: Shared State Reduction for Efficient Matching of Sequential Patterns: Evaluation

 \mypar{Time window size} We change the size of the sliding time window of \code{P$_3$} and \code{P$_4$}, ranging from 1k to 16k events.
 The slide is one event.
 The patterns are evaluated over the data stream from dataset \code{DS2}. \F\ref{fig:window_recall} shows that \sys consistently yields the highest recall compared to baselines. \sys's recall increases with increasing time window, from 95\% to 100\%.
 This is because a larger time window provides more historical statistics for the cost model to learn, which allows \sys to select more promising states.
-As for the throughput, a larger time window increases the size of the maintained state, resulting in lower throughput for \sys and baselines.\looseness=-1
+Regarding throughput, a larger time window increases the size of the maintained state, resulting in lower throughput for \sys and the baselines.
+However, on average, \sys's throughput remains 13.2\% higher than the best of the non-random baselines.\looseness=-1